strimzi-incubator/strimzi-kafka-console/README.md

     cd kafka

+> WARNING: the following steps refers to the scripts moved to the [cluster setup](https://github.com/rhdemo/2019-demo4-cluster-setup) repo.

 ## Deploy Strimzi Cluster Operator

 In order to install the Cluster Operator, the logged user needs to have **admin rights** on the OpenShift cluster due to the CRDs (Custom Resource Definitions) which is installed.